 Understanding his efforts and goals, Clay By The Bay was ecstatic to support the Rob Skate Academy in his efforts to support many under privileged Bay Area Communities.

-Through word of mouth and social media, a nationwide Double Dutch movement is emerging and women in their forties, fifties, sixties and even seventies of all shapes and sizes- some who haven't engaged in any form of organized physical activity since high school, are experiencing the timeless joy of friendship, fitness and fun through
+Through word of mouth and social media, a nationwide Double Dutch movement is emerging and women in their forties, fifties, sixties, and even seventies of all shapes and sizes- some of who haven't engaged in any form of organized physical activity since high school, are experiencing the timeless joy of friendship, fitness, and fun through Double Dutch!

-Local SF branch approach Clay By The Bay to support women in our community getting support to stay active & fit, and we jumped (literally) at the opportunity.
+The local SF Sub Club, led by Cynthia Wheeler, approach Clay By The Bay to support women in our community getting support to stay active & fit, and we jumped (literally) at the opportunity.
 During April & May 2022, we have sponsored a local Jump event, and will be hosting one in June or July at our studio!
 Keep a look out for the upcoming dates & announcements, plus the fun pictures we're sure to take.